Amy Wadge: Early life

 Wadge was born and brought up in Backwell, a small village just outside Bristol, England.
 Her father's passion for music influenced her enormously, and on the subject of her paternal influences she has said that she "grew up listening to early Elton John, Joni Mitchell and James Taylor.
 That was the stuff I cut my teeth on and now I listen to everything you can possibly imagine from hip hop to country".

-She began to write her own songs at the age of 9 on the family piano.
-When she was 11, her parents bought her her first guitar from a junk shop.
-It was when Wadge taught herself to play along to Tracy Chapman's debut album that she discovered her affinity for the guitar.

-While still at school, Wadge regularly gigged around Bristol.
-At the age of 14, she signed her first record deal, along with her band Two uv a Mind.
+While still at school, aged 14, Wadge signed her first record deal.
 She released her first single at the age of 16.

 Career

 Songwriting

-Apart from writing songs for herself, Wadge has been active in collaborating with new performers in Britain, most notably Ed Sheeran.
+Apart from writing songs for herself, Wadge has been active in collaborating with new performers in Britain, including Ed Sheeran.
 The two collaborated on a number of songs, and Sheeran titled his self-released 2010 EP Songs I Wrote with Amy.
 One track was included with the deluxe edition of Sheeran's album +.
 Wadge continued her collaborative relationship with Sheeran in 2014.
 The single "Thinking Out Loud", written on a guitar given to Sheeran, features on the album x.

-Wadge has also written with Lewis Watson, with tracks "Halo" and "Sink or Swim" appearing on the album The Morning (All of the Songs).
-She has collaborated with Shannon Saunders, Anna Pancaldi and other notable artists.
+Wadge has also written with Lewis Watson and has collaborated with Shannon Saunders and other artists.
 She wrote and performed the songs for the soundtrack of the BBC Wales series Keeping Faith in 2018, and for the second series, shown in 2019.
-Wadge also co-wrote Consequences, the third single from Camila Cabello's debut album Camila.
+Wadge also co-wrote "Consequences", the third single from Camila Cabello's debut album Camila.